malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 This page outlines a working theory for the algorithmic and computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
 It is suggested that the content of conscious experience is governed by a representational _state model_, along with a particular form of state machine processing loop, that explains the majority of the internal subjective attributes of consciousness.
 It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
 Finally, an investigation of the gaps remaining in our understanding is covered and directions for further avenues of research suggested.

 # Introduction
 The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
 There are many theories available, each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
-For a detailed discussion of the problem and various viewpoints see [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (Internet Encyclopedia of Philosophy).
+For a detailed discussion of the problem and various viewpoints see [Consciousness](https://iep.utm.edu/consciou/) and [The Hard Problem of Consciousness](https://iep.utm.edu/hard-con/) (_Internet Encyclopedia of Philosophy_).

 Some of those viewpoints, where they bring some bearing to the paper here, are discussed in what follows.

-David Chalmers explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by the feeling of subjective experience, commonly referred to as _phenomenal experience_ [Chalmers1995].
+David Chalmers explains how the problem is split into a comparatively "easy problem" of explaining the mechanical/computational mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination internal access, etc.; while the "hard problem" is why these functions are accompanied by the feeling of subjective experience, commonly referred to as _phenomenal experience_ (Chalmers, 1995).
 Chalmers explains why this remains a deeply philosophical question because we don't have any possible physical explanation.
 Chalmers also explains that we do not have a way to examine something and to identify whether it is conscious or not, and that if we just had some magic measuring device to tell us we would finally be able to make some sense of it all.

 One such measuring device was proposed by Giulio Tononi, in the form of Integrated Information Theory (IIT).
-IIT provides a model for measuring the level of consciousness in a system [Tononi2004, Tononi2014].
+IIT provides a model for measuring the level of consciousness in a system (Tononi, 2004; Oizumi, Albantakis & Tononi, 2014).
 It proposes some requirements for the existence of consciousness, but the theory is generally considered insufficient to explain why phenomenal experience exists.
 IIT operates within the same scope as the mechanistic explanation of consciousness that will be outlined within this paper, and in that way IIT is complementary to my own.

-Michael Graziano suggests that consciousness is grounded in an "attention schema".
+Michael Graziano suggests that consciousness is grounded in an "attention schema" (2017).
 Attention Schema Theory (AST) proposes that the brain produces a model, or schema, of itself and uses this to govern attentional focus, to make predictions about how the brain will behave, to guide the thought process, and that it is used to model the state of others and thus form the basis for empathy.
 Graziano makes a compelling case for the existence of a mental model of the mind, or "attention schema", and its importance in both the automated non-conscious and high-level thought processes of the brain.
 However AST presents only a high-level abstract account of some of the processes behind consciousness.
-Graziano also claims that consciousness is the result of a learned "naïve theory", and that it is "essentially a ghost story, a socially learned narrative that we use to explain ourselves, a social epiphenomenon with debatable utility" [Graziono2017].
+Graziano also claims that consciousness is the result of a learned "naïve theory", and that it is "essentially a ghost story, a socially learned narrative that we use to explain ourselves, a social epiphenomenon with debatable utility" (Graziono, 2017, p.
+8).

-Higher-order Thought (HOT) Theory [Gennaro1996, Rosenthal2005, Rosenthal2011, Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought.
+Higher-order Thought (HOT) Theory (Gennaro, 1996; Rosenthal, 2005; Lau & Rosenthal, 2011; Gennaro, 2012) suggests that the brain uses high-level abstract representations of objects within conscious thought.
 There are however many critics of the theory as it does not explain how those HOTs translate to conscious experience, and there is a perceived problem of reverse mapping from HOTs to more detailed representations.
 I suggest that HOT Theory may be more useful than its detractors argue, but that it needs to be placed within the context of a larger framework to make sense.

 In direct contrast to HOT Theory, other theories, such as that of Halligan and Oakley, suggest that high-level thought has no executive control, that it is merely a narrative of phenomena that we tell ourselves, and even that it has no functional purpose.
-Those conclusions are drawn from observations that an individual's claim of being conscious of an act is associated with brain activity that occurs _after_ the action has already been started [Halligan2000, Halligan2017].
+Those conclusions are drawn from observations that an individual's claim of being conscious of an act is associated with brain activity that occurs _after_ the action has already been started (Halligan & Oakley, 2000; Halligan & Oakley, 2017).
 The observation of conscious thought occurring _after_ the action is a significant one, and one that has an explanation in the theory presented by this paper, but the authors of those works make an ungrounded logical leap in concluding that high-level thought has no executive control.

 In general all of the theories above provide some pieces of the puzzle but fail to convincingly explain the overall question of consciousness because they are either too abstract or too narrow in scope.
 Furthermore, many physicalist theories fail to account for the "hard problem" and try to hand-wave the problem away, while others fall back onto metaphysical explanations.
 Neither outcome seems satisfactory.